Letztes Update: 16. September 2025

-This article explores the criteria for classifying a book as sci-fi, including essential themes, elements, and how it differs from other speculative fiction genres.
+This article explores the criteria for classifying a book as sci-fi, discussing essential themes, tropes, and settings that differentiate it from other speculative fiction genres.

 Hi everyone,